-The Cardiology Service of Seattle Veterinary Specialists is staffed by Bryan Bottorff, DVM, Diplomate ACVIM (Cardiology).
-The service receives cases usually by referral for dogs, cats, and horses.
+The Cardiology Service of Seattle Veterinary Specialists is staffed by Bryan Bottorff, DVM, Diplomate ACVIM (Cardiology), full-time in Kirkland and Bryan Eason, DVM, Diplomate ACVIM (Cardiology), part-time Downtown Seattle.
+The services receive cases usually by referral for dogs, cats, and horses.
 Cardiac disease in animals can range from asymptomatic, non-progressive disease to severe disease requiring intensive care and oxygen support.
 Most often animals are referred to our veterinary cardiology specialists for a heart murmur (an abnormal heart sound that usually indicates turbulent blood flow) or clinical signs that may indicate cardiac disease (such as exercise intolerance, lethargy, persistent cough, difficulty breathing, collapse, or swollen abdomen or limbs).
-A pet cardiology appointment will most often consist of a thorough cardiovascular physical examination, echocardiogram, electrocardiogram (ECG or EKG), and thoractic radiographs (chest x-rays).
+A pet cardiology appointment will most often consist of a thorough cardiovascular physical examination, echocardiogram, electrocardiogram (ECG or EKG), and thoracic radiographs (chest x-rays).

 The echocardiogram is a sonogram of the heart.
 It is performed with the patient laying on his or her side, usually unsedated.
 Using technologies such as two dimensional harmonic imaging and Doppler modalities such as pulse wave, continuous wave, color flow, and tissue velocity imaging, the echocardiogram is a dynamic view of the cardiac structures for comprehensive assessment of the heart’s function.
 This allows the detection and classification of valvular insufficiencies, outflow obstructions, congenital heart defects, cardiac tumors, and cardiomyopathies resulting in abnormal pump function or relaxation properties.